The transition of a gravitationally radiating, dissipative fluid, to equilibrium: Conclusions

 \section{Conclusions}

-We have shown that the transition from a state of radiation (gravitational) to an equilibrium state, is not forbidden, after a small time interval of the order of magnitude of the hydrostatic time, the relaxation time, and the thermal adjustment time.
-This result is in contradiction with previous results \cite{7, DB, KN, BoNP, NPn, Bo, CTJN, BS}, that suggest that such a transition is forbidden.
+The emission of gravitational radiation from axially symmetric sources in the context of general relativity has been described in detail in \cite{HDOC}, \cite{1}.
+Using the above formalism, we have shown that the transition from a state of radiation (gravitational) to an equilibrium state, is not forbidden, after a small time interval of the order of magnitude of the hydrostatic time, the relaxation time, and the thermal adjustment time.
+This result is in contradiction with previous results \cite{7, DB, KN, BoNP, NPn, CTJN, Bo, BS}, that suggest that such a transition is forbidden.

 The reason for such a discrepancy becomes intelligible, if we recall that in the above references, the physical properties of the source were not explicitly taken into account.
 Indeed, it is reasonable to expect that any transient effect within the source, will dissapear in the time scale indicated above, due to the presence of frictional forces.
 Of course such phenomena are not included in any analysis of the field outside the source.
-Our result strength further the relevance of the physical properties of the source, in any discussion about the physical properties of the field.
+Our result strengths further the relevance of the physical properties of the source, in any discussion about the physical properties of the field.
 Also, it emphasizes the need to resort to global solutions, whenever important aspects about the behaviour of the gravitational field are discussed.
-In other words, the coupling between the source and the external field may introduce important constraints on the physical behaviour of the system, implying that details of the source fluid cannot be left out, because they are relevant to distant GW scattering.
+In other words, the coupling between the source and the external field may introduce important constraints on the physical behaviour of the system, implying that details of the source fluid cannot be left out, because they may be relevant to distant GW scattering.

 The obtained result might have been guessed from the analysis of the spacetime outside the source carried out recently in \cite{HDO}.
 Indeed as the main result in that reference, it is found that the absence of vorticity implies that the exterior space-time is either static or spherically symmetric (Vaidya).
 Since we are evaluating the system after the thermal equilibrium has been attained, we are left with the static situation.